myneur/noFluffy/README.md

 ## Usage in mobile phone

-The voicelet.html is ready to be run in a mobile browser.
+The light JS version is ready to be run in a mobile browser for field tests.

-- Deploy voicelet.html on your site
-- Access it while adding your OpenAI API key as a parameter at the end of the url: `?key=<your-OpenAI API key>`
+- [Try here](https://myneur.github.io/noFluffy/?key=) – and add your OpenAI API key as a parameter at the end of the url: `?key=<your-OpenAI API key>`

-- Or you can [try it here](https://myneur.github.io/noFluffy/?key=) – don't forget to add your API key!
+This version is just for testing prompts and predefined pipelines.
+It does not include the classificator deciding what to do and executing that.

 ### Limitations:
 On an iPhone, the voice recognition is inferior because it must use its native iOS voice recognition because of an OpenAI bug.